 Confessions of a Shopaholic was directed by P.J.
 Hogan and created a lot of buzz around the fabulous fashions featured on screen.
 Costumes for the movie were designed by Patricia Field, who is one of America’s most prominent fashion designers.
 She is highly sought-after for motion picture and television projects.
 Patricia Field was nominated for an Academy Award for her work in The Devil Wears Prada.
 She is also a six-time Emmy nominee, including five for Sex and the City.

-Take the New York TV & Movie Sites Tour with On Location Tours, and see the Hearst Building, where Rebecca works for a fictional financial magazine ironically called Successful Saving.
+Take a NYC TV & Movie Tour with On Location Tours, and see the Hearst Building, where Rebecca works for a fictional financial magazine ironically called Successful Saving.
 The Grand Salon of Jumeriah Essex House Hotel is used as the interior for the ball that Rebecca is invited to attend.
 This luxury hotel located on Central Park South has been open for over 75 years and is known for its sophistication and elegance.
 The Atlas Building is used for the exterior of the same ball, and a certain kiss takes place on the terrace.
 See the St. Regis Hotel where, in a memorable scene, Rebecca tries to purchase a hotdog with a check and receive cash back.